 This work is the first of its kind to address the challenges facing smallholder soybean farmers.
 It is also among the first to identify the role of women in the soybean value chain, which is vital because soybean is primarily a commercial, non-native, labor-intensive crop.

-The researchers adapted the WEAI to include two soy-focused survey modules, designed to capture farmers’ past experiences with soybean production; seed access; varieties planted; use of phosphorous fertilizer and pesticide; planting methods; and use of and access to inoculum, which promotes nitrogen fixation, critical for high soybean yields.
+The researchers adapted the WEAI to include two soy-focused survey modules, designed to capture farmers’ past experiences with soybean production, seed access, varieties planted, use of phosphorous fertilizer and pesticide, planting methods, and use of and access to inoculum.
+Inoculum promotes nitrogen fixation, which is critical for high soybean yields.

 Dr. Jill Findeis